makrai/notes/wang2004-qa-factual-summ.md

   ask and answer human readable, on-topic questions (Devlin+ 2019; Song+ 2019)
   * applicable to any modality where a QA model is available e.g. text, images, or knowledge graphs
-* QAGS (Question Answering and Generation for Summarization), a metric for
+* QAGS (Question Answering and Generation for Summarization), a metric
-  * Pearson correlation coefficient of 54.52 on the CNN/DailyMail summarization
+  * Pearson correlation coefficient of 54.52 on the CNN/DailyMail
 * new SOTA results on evaluating the factuality of summaries, outperforming recently proposed NLI models for this task (Kryscinski+ 2019b)
-* robustness of QAGS through an ablation study shows robustness to the quality
+* robustness of QAGS through an ablation study shows robustness to the
-  * underlying QG and QA models, the
+  * quality of the underlying QG and QA models, the
   * domain of the models, and the
-  * number of questions asked.
-Even under the worst ablation settings, QAGS
+  * number of questions asked
 * contribute the following:
   * We introduce QAGS, an automatic model-based evaluation metric for measuring the factual consistency of model-generated text
-  * We collect a new set of human judgments of factual consistency of model-generated summaries for two summarization datasets.
-We demonstrate that QAGS correlates with these judgments significantly better than other automatic metrics
+  * We collect a new set of human judgments of factual consistency of model-generated summaries for two summarization datasets
+    * QAGS correlates with these judgments significantly better than other automatic metrics
   * We show via ablations that QAGS is robust to a number of factors including underlying model quality and domain mismatch
   * We analyze the questions and answers produced in computing QAGS to